Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 app.use(cors());
 ```

-- Another non-essential, but very convenient package you can install is **concurrently**.
+- Another non-essential (but very convenient) package you can install is [**concurrently**](https://www.npmjs.com/package/concurrently).
 This will let us launch both our back-end server and our React server with just one command.
 Otherwise, you'll need to have two terminals open - one for each.
 You can adapt the following script to whatever you find most convenient:

 ```js
 "scripts": {